NCBI-Codeathons/airbending_isoseq/README.md

 ## Workflow
 Pre-processing:

-If you have a gff3 format you first need to convert this to gtf.
+If you have a gff3 format you first need to convert this to gtf

 `bash RefSeq_gff_to_gtf.sh <genome_gff3>`

 Genome FASTA files cannot have titles in the header lines so to produce new files that are compatible with the tools in the TALON pipeline.